Project Summary

 1. Strengthening professional journalists in digital and physical security.
 Enhancing the capacity of professional journalists in digital and physical security as they are most exposed to violence and often lack training on these topics.

-1. Strengthening citizen journalists’ professional skills.
-Enhancing citizen journalists’ professional and ethical knowledge will allow them to become a better auxiliary for the independent media, whilst also protecting the credibility of the information they collect.
-Through the online training, citizen journalists will increase their professionalism, bringing more credibility to the reporting they share with independent media.
+1. Strengthening non-professional journalists’ skills.
+Enhancing non-professional journalists’ ethical knowledge and expertise will allow them to become a better auxiliary for the independent media, whilst also protecting the credibility of the information they collect.
+Through the online training, non-professional journalists will increase their competence, bringing more credibility to the reporting they share with independent media.

 For pedagogical reasons, a maximum of 15-25 participants are allowed in each training.
-The planning team reserves the right to select participants according to their profile and needs.
-Once the online registration form has been completed, an email will be sent to you detailing whether you have been selected to attend the training.
-If you cannot attend the session you registered for, there will be training sessions in the next few months which you will be informed about.
+The planning team reserves the right to select participants according to their profiles and needs.
+You can contact us through the website’s contact form to register for the training sessions.
+If you cannot attend the session you registered for, you will be informed about the future sessions, regularly held through the year.